 Grave Injustice reduces our cooldowns when you kill enemies, allowing a very high uptime of Spirit Walk and Big Bad Voodoo.

-Defensive choices are Swampland Attunement (very strong in high density, but leaves you vulnerable to Lightning and Arcane), Blood Ritual (free Life Regen and 25% toughness boost when paired with Captain Crimson's Trimmings), Bad Medicine (could be used in groups to also help out teammates), Spirit Vessel (to help prevent deaths in tough situations).
+Defensive choices are Swampland Attunement (very strong in high density, but leaves you vulnerable to Lightning and Arcane), Bad Medicine (could be used in groups to also help out teammates), Spirit Vessel (to help prevent deaths in tough situations).